-- If you shut off a gas service meter, leave it off.
+- If you shut off a gas service meter valve, lock and tag it, and leave it off.
 Once a service valve is closed, only National Grid may re-open it. - Inform National Grid of the precise address and location of any gas valve you have closed.
-This information is critical for system safety and service restoration. - NEVER attempt to shut off gas at station valves, underground pipeline valves or relief vents.
+This information is critical for system safety and service restoration. - NEVER attempt to shut off gas at station valves, underground pipeline valves\ or relief vents.
 Only National Grid personnel may operate these facilities.

-In some parts of National Grid's operating area, fire departments have been provided specific tools and training for closing curb valves on service laterals.
-Only those personnel so trained and equipped may
+\In some parts of National Grid's operating area, fire departments have been provided specific tools and training for closing curb valves on service laterals.
+Only those personnel so trained and equipped may shut curb valves.